PelleLille/hsl-docs/connect.rst

 .. function:: Defer([reason])

-  Defer the connection with a permanent (421) error.
+  Defer the connection with a temporary (421) error.

   :param string reason: the defer message
   :return: doesn't return, script is terminated